enofe11/Healthcare-sql-project-/README.md

 - `billing`

 ## 📊 Key Insights and Recommendation
-### 🛠 Operational Insights
-- **Top Specializations by Appointment**: Pediatrics has the highest appointments.
+- Pediatrics has the highest appointments.
 - The Central Branch shows the highest number of cancellations.
 - **Recommendation**: Investigate causes – doctor availability, long wait times, or patient drop-offs.

-- **Peak Appointment Days**:Tuesdays and Wednessdays show the highest patient traffic
+- Tuesdays and Wednessdays show the highest patient traffic

-- **Appointment Status by Branch**: Some branches experience higher cancellation rates, suggesting process inefficiencies.
-- **Peak Appointment Days**:Tuesdays and Wednessdays show the highest patient traffic.

 ### 👨‍⚕️ Doctor Productivity
-- **Revenue by Doctor**: - Dr. Sarah Talyor (Demartalogy, Central) – $33,836
-  - Dr. Alex Davis (Pediatrics, Central) – $25,698
+- **Revenue by Doctor**: - Dr. Sarah Talyor (Demartalogy, Central) – $33,836,Dr. Alex Davis (Pediatrics, Central) – $25,698
+- **Appointment Distribution**:Dr.Sarah Taylor (Central hospital) has the highest appointment 29 While Dr.Robert Davis (Westside Clinic) has the least appointments 13
-- **Appointment Distribution**: Appointment load is unevenly distributed among doctors, leading to potential overwork.
+- Appointment load is unevenly distributed among doctors, leading to potential overwork.

-### 💳 Revenue & Billing Analysis
-### 🧾 Total Revenue by Payment Status
+### Total Revenue by Payment Status
 - **Paid**: $173,424
 - **Pending**: $184,612
 - **Failed**: $193,212
 - **Insight**: Improve recovery on pending bills and reduce failed payments with automated alerts.

-- **Failed Payments**: Credit card and mobile payment methods show the highest failure rates.
+- **Failed rate count**:Cash(23), Credit card(23) and Insurance (21).

-### 🏦 Insurance Optimization
-- **Top Insurance Providers**: A small number of insurance companies cover the majority of patients, but some underperform in payment reliability.
+- **Recommendation**No single payment method dominates in failure rate;this suggests that the failures are systemic.
+Invesigate common cause across all payment methods(such as downtime,incorrect customer details, or transaction limits) and implement monitoring to reduce overall failure rate.

+- **Top Insurance Providers**: MedCare Plus	18 patients and WellnessCorp with	16 patients.

 ### 🧑‍🤝‍🧑 Patient Segmentation
-- **Top Spending Patients**: A small percentage of patients are responsible for a high portion of total payments.
+- 10 patients account for 20% of total hospital revenue
-- **Frequent Visitors**: Patients with chronic or recurring needs represent opportunities for care plan optimization.

----
+- Recommendation: Enroll them in VIP health plans or loyalty programs